 Remove packaging from crust (save the disk and box it came in for later-see below).
 Place crust upside down on a sheet of parchment paper.
 Place the parchment paper, with pizza crust, directly on an oven rack.
-Bake for 10 minutes.
+Broil for 5 minutes.

-Carefully remove crust from the oven, and flip it over.
+Carefully remove crust from the oven, and flip it over (see hint below).
 Lightly brush the top of the crust with olive oil and dust with ¼ tsp garlic powder and 2 tablespoons of Parmesan cheese and bake for another 10 minutes.

 Again, carefully remove the crust from the oven to top with your toppings.
 I like to sprinkle a bit more Parmesan cheese on last.
 Return the pizza to the oven and cook for another 3 minutes or until the cheese is melted.

 Remove and allow the pizza to cool for a few minutes before cutting into slices.

 HINTS: I found the cardboard pizza disk included in the packaging coming in handy to flip the pizza and to remove the pizza from the oven.
 I just scooted the crust from the rack onto the pizza disk.
 When I flipped the crust, I held my hand over the top of the pizza crust as I flipped it back over onto the parchment paper.

 I’ve made this twice for my sweetheart to take to work.
 (He’s thankfully a very willing and brave test subject).
 For easy transport I just cover the pizza, still on the disk, with a paper plate and slip it into the original pizza crust box.
 I throw a little scotch tape on the end to secure it inside and send him off with a perfect lunch he can nibble on throughout his busy day. (just to keep the record straight, he gets lunch made for him maybe once a week)